jasewarner/gulp-shopify/README.md

 To get started on your theme, follow [these instructions](https://shopify.dev/themes/tools/cli/getting-started "Shopify CLI usage instructions").

 > Important: Unfortunately the Shopify CLI hot reload feature fires too soon for Shopify to serve any updated assets, such as CSS or JS.
-I’ve only been working with Shopify CLI for a couple of weeks now, so maybe I’ve missed something, but I’m finding that a manual reload is still required after every change.
+I’ve only been working with Shopify CLI for a couple of weeks now, so maybe I’ve missed something, but I’m finding that a manual reload (delayed by a second or two) is still required after every change.

 ## Features